intel/FPGA-Devcloud/main/Devcloud_Access_Instructions/README.md

 For tutorials on how to use the editors listed above, click the hyperlinks to be redirected to a quick read tutorial site.

-## 14.0 Determining which version of the OS is running on a Node
+## 14.0 Determining which machine and version of the OS is running on a Node

 ```
+cat /sys/devices/virtual/dmi/id/product_name
 cat /etc/os-release
 ```